daytonaio/content/articles/20240821_Daytona_Office_Hours_9_Latest_Updates_and_Highlights.md

 ## Community Announcements

-- If you are using Daytona and encounter any bugs please feel free to open an issue.
+- If you are using Daytona and encounter any bugs please feel free to open an issue [here](https://github.com/daytonaio/content/issues).
 - We are happy to welcome new contributors.
 - We will help you solve the issue, so feel free to ask questions inside of the issue or PRs.
 - Also, don't forget to star the repo and follow social handles.